 Reading fantasy at 22 while pursuing a Master’s in Art — English Literature, is a test in itself.
-How you react to a largely ‘childish’ book after hammering for two semesters about literary criticism and theory is the best judge of whether the story-seeker, the artist, the reader in you has survived.
+How you react to a largely ‘childish’ book after hammering for two semesters about literary criticism and theory is the best judge of whether the story-seeker, the artist, and the reader in you has survived.

 Jonathan Stroud’s The Amulet of Samarkand, the first of the three books in The Bartimaeus Trilogy is a fascinating read from the word go.
-Revolving around the demon/djinni Bartimaeus and his master, the 11 year-old apprentice of Arthur Underwood, Nathaniel, it’s equal parts grim political reality and hilarious and spruced with the study of magic.
+Revolving around the demon/djinni Bartimaeus and his master, the 11-year-old apprentice of Arthur Underwood, Nathaniel, it’s equal parts grim political reality and hilarious and spruced with the study of magic.

-When The Amulet of Samarkand released in 2003, it was riding on the wave of the Potter phenomenon and at a time when everybody was trying to be the next J.K.
+When The Amulet of Samarkand was released in 2003, it was riding on the wave of the Potter phenomenon and at a time when everybody was trying to be the next J.K.
 Rowling.
 Eragon and Inkheart too released in the same period.
 To set yourself apart in a spurt of fantasy, one that appeals to both kids and adults, is no mean feat.

-The reversal of the demon-magician relationships is the centrally original tenet of the story.
+The reversal of the demon-magician relationships is the central original tenet of the story.
 Set in a London that is at once modern and futuristic (there is no mention of the Crown, and the kings and churches are mentioned only as a fact of the past), the tale begins a quest for revenge by the very talented and impulsive Nathaniel, who summons Bartimaeus to aid him.
-As all of London and most importantly its government, the very suspicious magicians are only as powerful as their djinnis and thanks to our dear Bart*, Nathaniel manages to exact his revenge from Simon Lovelace, by stealing one of his most prized possessions — yes, the titular object.
+As with all of London and most importantly its government, the very suspicious magicians are only as powerful as their djinnis and thanks to our dear Bart*, Nathaniel manages to exact his revenge on Simon Lovelace, by stealing one of his most prized possessions — yes, the titular object.

 In the maze that ensues, Bart** and Nathaniel both realise that they have picked the wrong person and the wrong object to mess with.
-Lovelace is a power-hungry minister who eyes the highest seat in the parliament — that of the Prime Minister’s — and will go to any lengths to achieve it.
+Lovelace is a power-hungry minister who eyes the highest seat in the parliament — that of the Prime Minister — and will go to any lengths to achieve it.
 Together, the two set out on a maniacal, suicidal mission to help save the government from being destroyed.